 Colloquia / Seminar Series

-Departmental Colloquia: Colloquia are normally held in Hennings 201 at 4:00 on Thursdays; coffee and cookies will be served at 3:45 in Hennings 325.
+Departmental Colloquia: Colloquia are normally held in Hennings 202 at 4:00 on Thursdays; coffee and cookies will be served at 3:45 in the Hennings main lobby, in front of Hennings 200

-Astronomy Colloquium Series: Speakers engaged in exciting research in Astronomy & Astrophysics are invited to discuss their results with the astronomy group.
+Astronomy Colloquium Series: Astronomy Colloquium Series: Speakers engaged in exciting research in Astronomy & Astrophysics are invited to discuss their results with the astronomy group.
 Everyone is welcome to attend these talks.
-Normal day/time: Mondays, at 4:00pm in Hennings 318.
-Coffee and cookies are served at 3:45pm.
+Normal day/time: Mondays, at 3:00pm in Hennings 318.
+Coffee and cookies are served after the colloquia at 4:00pm.

 Theory Seminars: These seminars,are presented by the UBC Theory group and the Pacific Institute for Theoretical Physics.
 Content includes current topics in theoretical physics.
 Coffee and cookies are served.
 Normal day/time is Monday at noon in Hennings 318.